jaypipes/articles/db/uuid-vs-integer.md

 these benchmarks.
 Instead, I'm interested in seeing the impact on each database server s performance when using UUIDs vs auto-incrementing integers for primary keys.

+Also note that I did no tuning or optimization whatsoever for either MySQL or PostgreSQL.
+Again, the point is to identify the impact of primary key column type choice on the performance of a variety of data write and read patterns.
+The point of this benchmark isn't to tune a particular database for a specific workload or compare MySQL to PostgreSQL.

+The CSV files containing the parsed results of the sysbench runs are [available](uuid-vs-integer/results/) in this article git repository.

 ### New customer order results